The St. Joe Company (JOE) — Fair Value Analysis

 Is JOE overvalued or undervalued right now?

-Based on our Monte Carlo simulations, ST JOE's current price of $63.57 is considered 'Fairly Valued' as it is near our median fair value estimate (P50) of $49.42.
+Based on our Monte Carlo simulations, ST JOE (JOE) is currently overvalued, with its share price of $62.60 trading above our median fair value (P50) of $48.71.

 What is the bear case and bull case for JOE?

-The full Monte Carlo distribution, including specific dollar targets for the bear (P10) and bull (P90) cases, along with the probability of achieving upside, is exclusively available with a free FairCurve account.
+The full Monte Carlo distribution, including specific bear (P10) and bull (P90) targets, along with the probability of upside, is available when you sign up for a free FairCurve account.
+We do not provide specific dollar values here.

 How does FairCurve calculate JOE's fair value?

-FairCurve calculates JOE's fair value through advanced Monte Carlo simulations, running thousands of forward-looking financial scenarios to derive a comprehensive probability distribution of potential intrinsic values.
+FairCurve calculates JOE's fair value using Monte Carlo simulations, running thousands of forward-looking scenarios to determine a probabilistic range of intrinsic values.
+This robust approach helps identify a median fair value based on various fundamental drivers.

 How can I track JOE's fair value as it changes?